thhaase/markdown2website/features.md

 # Features

-Besides casual things like Headings, **bold text** and *italic text* there are many more functions supported.
+Besides casual things like Headings, **bold text** and *italic text* there are many more functions supported. this is a new line another new line

+Neue Zeile

+großer absatz

 - Link to Websites: [Gitub](https://github.com/thhaase)
 - Link to other Markdownfiles: [hahalala](how_to_use.md)